MayureshPG1/VisualSimilarityImageSearch/readme.md

 ### Notes

-It's much better to craft this problem as finding closest image from given dataset.
+  - It's much better to craft this problem as finding closest image from given dataset.

-This allows hugh performance gains.
-Also, it's more practical problem. i.e. I'm an e-commerce website.
-I search for white shirt with design and below my algorithm suggest 10 best matching T-shirts.
+    - This allows hugh performance gains.
+Also, it's more practical problem. i.e. User in on an e-commerce website.
+User searches for white shirt with design and below my algorithm suggest 10 best matching T-shirts.

-Also, all images from dataset is considered as input images.
-There is no training, validation and test that in this problem modelling.
+    - Also, all images from dataset is considered as input images.
+There is no training, validation and test data kind of problem modelling.
 We are using pre-trained model and getting image's feature vectors from that model.
+  - I was also unable to load 15GB database.
+So, I used small dataset.
+  - For small dataset also I was able to upto max 10K images.
+Trying further made the system crash.
+  - My laptop has no GPU.
+Will need a GPU machine to scale up the results.
+### Future work and Optimizations

+ - Use a high end GPU or hire cloud GPU's to speed up the training process.
+ - We can calculate the precision of out prediction using labelled data. i.e. for white-male-design-shirt all outputs of similar images must match the label.
+  - But, some papers do mention that visual similarity as a subjective problem and using labels may not be best answer.
+ - Also as size of data increase (e.g. 100K images to compare).
+We need to recheck if V_2.0 approach is better or V_3.0 approach is better.